Rocketmakers/armstrong-edge/README.md

 chore: won't trigger a release
 ```

-So basically do your work on a branch `feature/` or `bugfix/`, make sure all of your commit messages go through comittizen and when your happy do a PR onto main.
+So basically, do your work on a branch `feature/*`, make sure all of your commit messages go through Commitizen, and when you're happy open a PR onto main.

-When it gets approved and merged in the release type will automatically be worked out based on the highest (breaking > feat > fix) of all the commits that are part of that merge and a tag and version will be published to npm automatically.
+When it gets approved and merged in, the release type will automatically be worked out based on the highest (breaking > feat > fix) of all the commits that are part of that merge and a tag and version will be published to npm automatically.

+This release happens in a Github Action labelled release.
+[Logs can be found here](https://github.com/Rocketmakers/armstrong-edge/actions/workflows/release.yml)

+Once a release is complete, please post a cursory message in the `#armstrong` Slack channel with a list of changes.